 I race back to the hotel, change, and head out.
 I’m going to find some things to do in Times Square to tie up my 48 hours in New York City!
 I go a route that takes me into the Rockefeller Center area.

 Times Square is one of those places you need to go at least once in your lifetime.
-Everything is blazing bright, always daytime there.
+Everything is blazing bright; always daytime there.
 This is where you really feel like the city doesn’t sleep.
 You can get a taste of everything NYC has to offer here—from food to crazy people.
-It’s fun to just sit there and take it all in.
+It’s fun just to sit there and take it all in.

 I didn’t pass anything I wanted for dinner, so I head into Duane Reed or Walgreens… whatever.
-Buy some snacks and chill at the hotel.
-And thus, the end of my second day.
+Buy some snacks and chill at the hotel, and thus, the end of my second day.

 48 Hours In New York City Finale